mickeybrave/CoffeeMachine.API/README.md

 #### Interface Segregation Principle

-This principle suggests that no client should be forced to depend on methods it does not use.
+This principle/pattern suggests that no client should be forced to depend on methods it does not use.
 Instead of one large interface, many small interfaces are preferred.

 Example: **IWeatherHttpClient**